 Internal Bluetooth cards can also be installed which have the added benefit of often being faster, having better range, and out of the way not taking up a USB slot.

-Installing a internal card will not be for everyone and most will simply buy a USB dongle.
+Installing an internal card will not be for everyone and most will simply buy a USB dongle.

-USB Dongles that Add Bluetooth to a PC
+Our Picks for Best USB Dongles That Add Bluetooth to a PC

-Plugable USB Bluetooth 4.0 Low Energy Micro Adapter (Windows 10, 8.1, 8, 7, Raspberry Pi, Linux Compatible; Classic Bluetooth, and Stereo Headset Compatible)
+Plugable USB Bluetooth 4.0 Low Energy Micro Adapter (Compatible with Windows 10, 8.1, 8, 7, Classic Bluetooth, Gamepad, and Stereo Headset Compatible)

-This small Bluetooth adapter woks with most any version of Windows from XP to Windows 10.
+This small Bluetooth adapter works with most any version of Windows from 10 to Windows 11.

 This is a good option for those looking for a quick fix plug-and-play solution.